ledminh/learning-journal/README.md

 ## Back story

-After 10 years of living in the U.S., the author still finds himself struggling with speaking in English, especially when it comes to explaining something complex.
+After ten years of living in the U.S., the author still finds himself struggling with speaking in English, especially when it comes to explaining something complex.
 He knows that the best way to improve anything is to practice.
 He starts to write down to explain anything he learned in his own words.
 Recently, he also realized that his brain can only process a small chunk of information at a time.

-As a result, he created this web app to help him and any anyone whose brain works like his.
-The main purpose of this app is not to document what you learn (well, you can do that if you want) but to help you learn by writing down.
+As a result, he created this web app to help him and anyone whose brain works like his.
+The main purpose of this app is not to document what you learn (well, you can do that if you want) but to help you learn by writing it down.
 You will recognize that when you see the live version on the author's website.
-There are topics, concepts, and information that has been repeated multiple times in different ways and in different entries.
+There are topics, concepts, and information that have been repeated multiple times in different ways and different entries.

 ## Tech stack